jolly-io/Data-Science-and-Engineering/README.md

   * define non-functional requirements
   * document and confirm requirements with stakeholders
 - Choose tools and technologies to build your systems
-  * perform cost/benefit analysis and choose the right tools
+  * perform cost/benefit analysis and choose the right tools and technologies
-  * prototype and test your system, aligning with stakeholders
+  * prototype and test your system, aligning with stakeholder needs
 - Build, Evaluate, Iterate and Evolve your system based on stakeholder needs